Aurora Mobile Integrates ChatG - GuruFocus.com

 SHENZHEN, China, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited ( JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it will utilize ChatGPT’s technology to enhance JPush, its push notification solution.
+15, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited ( JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it will leverage ChatGPT’s technology to enhance SendCloud, its email and SMS service platform.

-For a long time, a critical concern of developers has been how to attract users' attention through high-quality push copywriting and improve message click-through rates and user conversion.
-The AI creation tool resulting from the integration of ChatGPT into JPush delivers a powerful solution.
-Using this tool, developers can quickly generate personalized intelligent push copywriting with high click-through rates and high conversion, effectively improving the efficiency of user reach and engagement.
+By integrating ChatGPT, SendCloud will enable customers to generate personalized email content according to the recipient's information and preferences.
+The upgraded email service will not only improve the readability and attractiveness of emails, but also increase the response rate and conversion rate of emails, thereby helping our customers interact with their target users more effectively and achieve higher marketing success.

-Moving ahead, Aurora Mobile will also apply ChatGPT’s technology to its email and SMS solutions for developers, and further enrich the application scenarios of ChatGPT and other related technologies in its SaaS business.
-The Company will continue to improve its products and services leveraging AI technologies to empower enterprises’ digital transformation.
+Going forward, SendCloud will continue to improve its email service to empower effective marketing engagement.

 About Aurora Mobile Limited